earthai-tech/watex/docs/datasets.rst

 The following parameters are passed to the VES data to retrieve the expected data:

 * `tag, data_names`: ``None`` , Always None for API consistency
 * `as_frame` : bool, default=False.
-If True, the data is a pandas DataFrame including columns withappropriate types (numeric).
+If True, the data is a pandas DataFrame including columns with appropriate types (numeric).
 The target is a panda DataFrame or Series depending on the number of target columns.
 If `as_frame` is False, then returning a :class:`~watex.utils.Boxspace` dictionary-like object.
 * `index_rhoa`: int, default=0.
 Index of the resistivity columns to retrieve.
-Note that this is useful in cases many sounding values are collected in the same survey area.
-   `index_rhoa=0` fetches the first sounding values in the collection of all values.
+Note that this is useful in cases many sounding values are collected in the same survey area. `index_rhoa=0` fetches the first sounding values in the collection of all values.
 For instance `index_rhoa=0` in the raw arrangement above fetches the sounding data `SE1` i.e the first resistivity column.
 * `kws`: dict, Keywords arguments pass to :func:`~watex.utils.coreutils._is_readable` function for parsing data.

 There are three localities for DC-VES datasets: